What Can the Object Do?

 Making art is a form of non-verbal theorizing.
 I feel these things, I see these things.
 And theory is, basically, a representation of the world: observations about the way things work and exist, whether in the past, present, or future.
 Explaining something.
 Representing something.

 Charms, amulets, and talismans work in a similar way.
 The maker looks at the world and creates an object.
 Charms are tools, though of a different order.
 Is the ceremonial blade/ax still a tool, even if it never leaves its altar?
 It certainly “does” something, but that “something” is not immediately clear.
-But the important thing is: almost as long as there have been blades there have been ceremonial blades.
+But the important thing is: as long as there have been blades there have been ceremonial blades.

 In recent history, charms, amulets, and talismans are used primarily by the most disenfranchised.
 Those in a position of privilege consistently use this as evidence of “lack of rationality” or simply lower brain capacity.
 Of course, these groups turn to this type of agency – magic – precisely because they have no other options.